cameron-suth/2025-4216COMP-Team10/Questions.md

 Were certain genres more popular at certain times?

-Are longer songs more popular?
+Are longer songs more popular? - Aaron

 Are certain artists more prone to releasing popular songs? - Harry